robotom/rosbag_tools/README.md

 # rosbag_tools

 This repo contains various tools for dealing with rosbags.
-Right now, these tools support ROS Noetic.
+Right now, these tools support **ROS Noetic**.

 ## Extracting image frames from bag topics